corning-incorporated/citam/README.md

 is a JSON input file:

 Example input files can be found in the citam/examples directory.
 It is recommended to create seperate folders for each simulation with their own input file.
-To run a simulation copy `example_sim_inputs.json` file to a new directory.
-Change directory to this new folder and execute:
+To run a simulation copy `example_sim_inputs.json` file to a new directory (le'ts call it `SIMULATION_DIR`).
+Change directory to `SIMULATION_DIR` new folder and execute:

+   `$cd SIMULATION_DIR`
    `$citam engine run example_sim_inputs.json`

 ### How to Visualize Results

-Dashboard provides contact details and visual representation of all simulations that were part of previous steps.
+Dashboard provides contact details and visual representation of simulation results.
 Dashboard can be accessed at [http://localhost:8081](http://localhost:8081) after firing the server using.

 ```
-   $ pip uninstall matplotlib  # uninstall the package
+   $ citam dash --results .
 ```

+You can also set the `CITAM_RESULT_PATH` environment variable to the top level directory where you expect all your simulation results to be.
+CITAM will recursively scan that directory for simulation results.
+If you have the `CITAM_RESULT_PATH` environment variable set, you can run `citam dash` (without the --results flag) to start the dashboard.

 You can check all simulation runs along with floor level information in tabular format on the first page.
 By clicking on `View Details`; you would be taken to details page with following informations listed: